Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

 More precisely, define the \textbf{Mean Square Displacement} (MSD) of a walk that starts at position $x_0$ at time $t_0$:

-that is the square of the displacement in the direction of the $x$-axis ``that a particle experiences on the average'' \cite{EinsteinBrown}, where $x_0$ denotes the initial position.
-In the case of Brownian motion (Bm), Einstein \cite{EinsteinBrown} was the first to show that:
+which is, quoting Einstein, the square of the displacement in the direction of the $x$-axis ``that a particle experiences on the average'' \cite{EinsteinBrown}.
+Here $x_0$ denotes the initial position.
+In the case of Brownian motion, Einstein \cite{EinsteinBrown} was the first to show that: